George Gatis: Retirement

 Gatis returned to Australia and helped his parents fish and chip shop.
 During the 2008 season he signed with the North Queensland Cowboys, and played one NRL match for the club, starting at hooker.
 For the majority of the season he played with the Northern Pride in the Queensland Cup.

-Gatis retired at the end of the season.
+He retired at the end of the season.

+Post-retirement

+Following retirement, Gatis continued to work in his family's business.
+He later became a prison officer with Queensland Corrective Services.

 International career

 Gatis, of Greek heritage, played for the Greece national team several times in non-test fixtures.
 He received Greek citizenship in November 2007.